Save up to 75% on postgraduate course fees

 Study

-Advance your professional practice to improve the lives of older people and those with dementia.
-Gain specialist clinical and leadership skills.
-Our Leadership in Gerontology and Rehabilitation Studies takes a unique rehabilitation approach, and our Person-centred Dementia Care courses provide advanced professional practice in the specialist field of dementia.
+Advance your professional practice to improve the lives of older people and gain specialist clinical and leadership skills.
+This course takes a unique rehabilitation approach to developing policies and services for older people.

 Courses